Hassan Benjelloun: Biography

 Upon returning to Morocco, he joined forces with four Moroccan directors to create, in 1989, The Casablanca Group.
 They would go on to make five feature films, including "La Fête des Autres", Benjelloun's first fiction film.

 In 2010, he directed "Les oubliés de l'Histoire".
 This film was screened at the 11th National Film Festival of Tangier.
 It was awarded the prize for Best Male Lead for Amine Ennaji's performance.

-In July 2019, Benjelloun presided over the jury of the International Feature Film category at the Ecrans Noirs festival.
+In July 2019, Benjelloun presided over the jury of the International Feature Film category at the Écrans Noirs Festival.